immutable-js/immutable-js/README.md

 Once the Seq is used, it performs only the work necessary.
-In this example, no intermediate arrays are ever created, filter is called three times, and map is only called twice:
+In this example, no intermediate arrays are ever created, filter is called three times, and map is only called once:

     console.log(oddSquares.get(1)); // 9